mosajjal/dnsmonster/README.md

 ## Linux

 Best way to get started with `dnsmonster` is to download the binary from the release section.
 The binary is statically built against `musl`, hence it should work out of the box for many distros.
 For `afpacket` support, you must use kernel 3.x+.
 Any modern Linux distribution (CentOS/RHEL 7+, Ubuntu 14.0.4.2+, Debian 7+) is shipped with a 3.x+ version so it should work out of the box.
-If your distro is not working with the pre-compiled version properly, please submit an issue with the details, and build `dnsmonster` manually using this section [Build Manually](#build-manually).
+If your distro isn't working with the pre-compiled version, please submit an issue with the details, and build `dnsmonster` manually using this section [Build Manually](#build-manually).

 ### Container